useflow-sh/useflow/packages/core/README.md

 ### Context-Driven Branching

-Dynamic routing based on context using the `resolve` property:
+Dynamic routing based on context using runtime resolvers (implemented by framework adapters like `@useflow/react`):

 ```typescript
 type Context = {